 Make sure to bring along a ball or a frisbee to add to your day’s fun.
-For me, there’s nothing like enjoying time with your pup on Carmel’s beautiful white, sandy beach, .playing fetch together along the sand and surf.
+For me, there’s nothing like enjoying time with my pup on Carmel’s beautiful white, sandy beach, .playing fetch as we romp together along the sand and surf.

-After your fun packed day, a refreshing drink for your pup, or quick rinse off, may be in store.
-Venture south to the end of the beach and there’ll be a "doggie" water fountain located upon the first landing of the concrete stairs.
+After your fun packed day, venture south to the end of the beach and there’ll be a "doggie" water fountain located on the first landing of the concrete stairs.
 Continue on upwards and you’ll come to a scenic bluff that overlooks the pristine sandy beach.
 Heading north, back into the village, you’ll gain a bird’s eye view of the spot where you played for the day.
 The views of the coastline are both awe striking and spectacular.

 Arriving back into town, you’ll discover many wonderful dining options.
-From Greek to French to American Faire, you’re guaranteed to find most anything to suit your preference.
-If you love Italian, you’ll find a charming little restaurant (with a dog friendly patio) at the corner of Delores and 7th Street.
+From Greek to French to American Faire, you’re guaranteed to find whatever suits your preference.
+If you love Italian, you’ll find a charming little restaurant (dog friendly patio included) at the corner of Delores and 7th Street.
 Little Napoli, Bistro Italiano has traditional old world fare coupled with Carmel style charm.
 The restaurant is managed by Rich “Chef Pepe“, a popular entrepreneur on the Peninsula who, in addition to Little Napoli’s, owns several other restaurants in the area.
 His “passion and dream is to pass along and share [his] family’s lifestyle and traditions through his restaurant, wine, travel and hospitality ventures”.

 Carmel-by-the-Sea is worth the drive every time.
 For such a small beach town, it has much to offer.
 You’ll be refreshed and inspired by the area’s beauty which will draw you back time and time again.

-Carmel-by-the-Sea is my absolute favorite ‘salt water town’ in California.
+Carmel-by-the-Sea is my absolute favorite ‘saltwater town’ in California.
 Ironically, I first came across this charming beach town while watching the old 70’s Clint Eastwood thriller, ”Play Misty for Me”.
 As I watched the film, the area’s natural beauty absolutely enthralled me.
-Quire frankly it was one of the reasons I was drawn to live in Northern California.
+It was one of the reasons I was drawn to live in Northern California.
 The coastal views are absolutely stunning.